silencesys/colour/README.md

 # Colour
-It's an application and class which generates random colour in HEX, RGB and HSL.
-For this colour also application find a complementary colour in all supported formats and select white or black based on colour brightness.
+"Colour" is an application and a class which generates a random colour in HEX, RGB and HSL.
+Moreover, the application also shows a complementary colour in all supported formats and select white or black based on colour brightness.

 ## API
 Colour has also own API which gives response in json.
 You can define [your own colour](http://colour.oculum.ink/api/532a33) or [generate random](http://colour.oculum.ink/api/random).